Dinamiti: 1963–1969

 Dinamiti's history begins in 1961, when vocalist and rhythm guitarist Krunoslav "Kićo" Slabinac formed the band Tornado in Osijek.
 In 1962 the group changed the name to Kon-Tiki, and in 1963 started working under the name Dinamiti.
 The first Dinamiti lineup featured, beside Slabinac, Antun "Tuca" Nikolić (guitar), Alberto Krasnići (bass guitar), Miroslav Šaranović (drums) and Vladimir Lazić (organ).
 Soon after the group started performing as Dinamiti, Šaranović moved to the band Indexi, and was replaced by Ratomir "Ratko" Divjak.

 The band performed mostly at dances, gaining attention of the audience as a cover act.
 For a period of time, they held regular concerts in Zagreb's Workers' Hall, performing four to five times a week, with 1,200 to 1,500 people attending each of these performances.
 They performed diverse material, from jazz and contemporary rock hits to schlagers, gaining reputation as competent instrumentalists.
 The band made some recordings on reel-to-reel tape recorder, and these songs were often played on Radio Osijek and in Osijek cinemas.

-In 1966 Dinamiti performed on the first edition of Belgrade Gitarijada festival, winning the seventh place.
-In 1967, they performed on the second edition of Belgrade Gitarijada, reaching the festival's semi-finals, and won the first place at Zagreb Gitarijada festival, after which they went to Germany, where they performed in clubs P.N.
+In 1966, Dinamiti performed on the first edition of Belgrade Gitarijada festival, winning the seventh place.
+In 1967, they performed on the second edition of Belgrade Gitarijada, reaching the festival's semi-finals, and won the first place at Zagreb Gitarijada festival, after which they went to Germany, where they performed in the clubs P.N.
 Hit House and Havana Beat Center in Munich.
 However, after only several weeks, they had to return to Yugoslavia, as both Slabinac and Nikolić were drafted to serve their mandatory stint in the Yugoslav Army.
 The band continued their activity after Slabinac's and Nikolić's return from the army, achieving local success with the song "Plavuša" ("Blonde Girl"), written by Stevo Radović of the band Bele Višnje, with whom Slabinac served his army stint in Titograd.
 However, at the time Slabinac fell in love with the daughter of the Colorado Circus owner, so together with Nikolić and Lazić he started playing in the circus orchestra.
-While the circus performed in Belgrade, Slabinac and the girl broke up, so the three musicians left the circus orchestra.
+While the circus performed in Belgrade, Slabinac and the girl broke up, so the three musicians left the orchestra.
 In order to earn some money quickly, they formed the band Vizije (The Visions) with two Belgrade musicians, brothers Toma and Miodrag Milanović, for a period of time holding regular concerts in Belgrade Youth Center.